 The Beacon Type subfield is set to 1, if the reported AP transmits Beacon frames in non-HT PPDU or non-HT Duplicate PPDU and the transmission rate of the PPDU containing the Beacon frame is less or equal to 24 Mb/s and is set to 0 otherwise. (#5324, #5325)

-The Duplicate Beacon subfield is set to 1 if the reported AP transmits Beacon frames in non-HT Duplicate PPDU with a TXVECTOR parameter CH_BANDWIDTH value that is up to BSS bandwidth and is set to 0 . (#5327)

 9.4.2.295b.2.3 Link Info field of the Basic Multi-Link element(#7567)

 TGbe Editor: Please update the figure Figure 9-788ej as shown below and add the new paragraph as the new eighth paragraph after the Figure 9-788ej.

-The Beacon Frame Info Present subfield indicates the presence of the Beacon Type Information subfield in the STA Info field and is set to 1 if the Beacon Type Information subfield is present in the STA Info field; otherwise set to 0.
-A non-AP STA sets the Beacon Frame Info Present subfield to 0 in the transmitted Basic Multi-Link element.
+The Beacon and Group Addressed Frames Info Present subfield indicates the presence of the Beacon And Group Addressed Frames Type Information subfield in the STA Info field and is set to 1 if the Beacon And Group Addressed Frames Type Information subfield is present in the STA Info field; otherwise set to 0.
+A non-AP STA sets the Beacon And Group addressed Frames Info Present subfield to 0 in the transmitted Basic Multi-Link element.
 An AP sets this subfield to 1 when the element carries complete profile. (#5332, #5335)

 TGbe Editor: Please update the figure Figure 9-788ep as shown below.